 Willingham Fayre Ice Cream Parlour, North Willingham, near Market Rasen, sells award-winning products which have been made using only locally-sourced ingredients.
 Their ice cream sundaes just beg to be tasted, but how do you choose between Banana Boat, Knickerbocker Glory, Toffee Crunch or Ice Cream Floater?
 Oh well, that's as good an excuse as any to return another day!

 Did you know that ostrich eggs take 42 days to hatch?
 There are ostrich farms in Lincolnshire, which breed and raise the large birds in a free range environment to Freedom Food Standards.
 Although classed as poultry, they provide a red meat that tastes like luscious beef.
 It is lower in fat and calories compared with other meats.
 For example, a 100g portion of ostrich meat contains 114 calories and 2g fat.
 A pork chop of the same weight would deliver a heftier 260 calories and 16g fat.
-Why not try some Lincolnshire ostrich recipes?
 Farm shops sell ostrich products such as feathers, oil, blown eggs (for decorating) and the fresh, unfertilised eggs during the laying season of mid-April to August.
 Once you've shelled out about £20 for your ostrich egg, you'd need some appetite to get through it, as they are 24-times the size of a hen's egg and weigh between 1-2kg.
-Those who have eaten the eggs, which are the largest of any bird species on the planet, have described them as being much the same flavour as a normal egg.
+Those who have eaten the eggs, which are the largest of any bird species on the planet, have described them as being much the same flavour as a normal chicken's egg.

 Lincolnshire Plum Bread comes in two varieties, Traditional and Luxury.
 Myra Pocklington created the traditional plum bread to feed workers on her family's Withern farm in the 1920s.
 The sliced plum bread would have lashings of home-churned butter with a chunk of cheese to top it off, and no doubt a mug of tea to wash it down.
 The Luxury version is the same basic recipe with the addition of cherries and a hint of spice.
 The bakery which produces Lincolnshire Plum Bread today is still run by the Pocklington family.
 Another high recommendation is the Tea Cosy Café in Caistor where you can buy it by the slice, buttered and topped with cheese if you wish.